DrPeaboss/vst3-pas/Readme.md

 Use Lazarus to open the `vst3pas.lpk` in `package`, and click `Add to project`.

-Add compiler directive `{$Interfaces CORBA}` in all files.
+Add compiler directive `{$Interfaces CORBA}` in files which need the interfaces in VST3.

-Please use at least Lazarus 3.0RC2, or the trunk(3.99), older versions have some bugs, see issue [#40368](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/40368) and [#40369](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/40369).
+Please use at least Lazarus 3.0 RC2, older versions have some bugs with modifier `winapi`.

 ### Delphi